poliscukmykola/TestingForNewbieRewardIsCookie/README.md

 * [Postman](https://www.postman.com) is an API platform for building and using APIs.
 Same here, free version should be enough to try any API call.

 ### Important Web Pages
 On [W3School](https://www.w3schools.com) you can always find basics for most common languages.
-For more complicated problems there is always well known [Stack Overflow](https://stackoverflow.com) if you have a problem, there is always a thread with solution, just write a question.
+For more complicated problems there is always well known [Stack Overflow](https://stackoverflow.com) if you have a problem, there is always a thread with some solution which is useful, just write a question.